 - Open the window and breathe some cool, fresh air.

-- Take a quick cold shower (you might not be looking forward to this one, but it will definitely leave you energized)
+- Take a quick cold shower.
+Read here about the 9 surprising benefits of cold showers and how to get started (you might not be looking forward to this one, but it will definitely leave you energized)

 These five points definitely did help me to become a morning person.
 It took some time to establish this new habit of getting up early.
 So don’t be discouraged if it does not work put as planned in the beginning.
 You will become a morning person eventually.